KSPModdingLibs/KSPCommunityFixes/README.md

 - [**MemoryLeaks**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/49) [KSP 1.12.0 - 1.12.3]<br/>Fix a bunch of managed memory leaks, mainly by proactively removing `GameEvents` delegates originating from destroyed `UnityEngine.Object` instances on scene switches.
 Will log detected leaks and memory usage.
 Also see`Settings.cfg` to enable advanced logging options that can be useful to hunt down memory leaks in mods.
 - [**ProgressTrackingSpeedBoost**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/57) [KSP 1.12.0 - 1.12.3]<br/>Remove unused ProgressTracking update handlers.
 Provides a very noticeable performance uplift in career games having a large amount of celestial bodies and/or vessels.
 - [**DisableMapOrbitsInFlight**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/59) [KSP 1.8.0 - 1.12.3]<br/>Disable the update of orbit lines and markers in flight when the map view isn't shown.
 Provides decent performance gains in games having a large amount of celestial bodies and/or vessels.
+- [**CommNetThrottling**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/56) [KSP 1.12.0 - 1.12.3]<br/>Disabled by default, you can enable it with a MM patch.
+Prevent full CommNet network updates from happening every frame, but instead to happen at a regular real-world time interval of 5 seconds while in flight.
+Enabling this can provide a decent performance uplift in games having an large amount of celestial bodies and/or vessels, but has a detrimental impact on the precision of the simulation and can potentially cause issues with mods relying on the stock behavior.

 #### API and modding tools
 - **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.3]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).